acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 /*[[AS]]*/@-moz-document regexp('^(?!https?://(www\\.)?(/*[[L1]]*//*[[L2]]*//*[[L3]]*//*[[CE]]*/).*).*$')

-Firefox config(Untested domain filtering on chrome but seems promicious now)
+Firefox config(Untested domain filtering on chrome but seems promiscuous now)
 _______________
 no more @-moz-document
 but use @document